Huachao/vscode-restclient/README.md

 Authorization: {{$aadToken aud:000000000000-0000-0000-0000-00000000}}
 ```

+_**NOTE:** Audience (`aud`) must be an allowed value by the target API you are calling.
+Usually, this is a URL ending in a slash (/), but may also be an app/client id or other value.
+Contact the app owner to determine valid options._

 _**NOTE:** Audience (`aud`) can be used with any other options, as long as it's specified last.
 Order is important for all options._

 Implicit cloud selection (via REST endpoint TLD):